abaplint/abaplint/README.md

 ### Debugging

 The [Test Explorer UI](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer) extension will give you an overview of tests as well as codelens above each test to run/debug.

-Note that the root folder contains multiple packages and for this to work seamlessly you should open one of the subpackage folders and work from there.